firasm/jupyterbook_course_template/getting-started/tasks1.md

     :color: primary
     :open:

-Canvas is the go-to platform at UBC Okanagan.
+Canvas is the go-to platform at UBC.
 You can access it by going to: https://canvas.ubc.ca and logging in with your CWL.
 I expect you'll find most of your courses to be using the Canvas platform.
 All the information and content for this course will be posted on Canvas.